IBS-AR/IBS-AR.github.io/README.md

-# International Biometrics Society - Australasian Region
+# International Biometric Society - Australasian Region

 This is a work-in-progress!